Power Gauge Rating

 The process is run separately on the broader 5,000 stock universe to determine Power Gauge Ratings for approximately 2,000 small cap stocks not in the Russell 3000.
 This is done so the very small cap stocks do not distort the rankings of the Russell 3000 stocks.

 As a final step, the raw Rating may be adjusted to account for strongly trending stocks by applying a "technical overlay", which can clip the Rating to "Neutral+" or "Neutral-".

-Conversely, If a Very Bearish or Bearish stock drops below its long-term trend, the Power Gauge Rating will be clipped to Neutral-.
+Conversely, If a Very Bearish or Bearish stock crosses above its long-term trend, the Power Gauge Rating will be clipped to Neutral-.
 The Bearish rating will be restored once the stock closes back below this line, assuming the raw Rating remains Bearish.

 The overlay is applied when the raw Rating does not agree with the actual technical condition of the stock, as this indicates there may be some information driving the market which the model has not factored in yet.
-When a Bullish stock drops below its long-term trend, it is at higher-risk for a breakdown.
-By clipping the rating to Neutral+, this is like applying a cirtcuit breaker - it lowers the risk of the model, and reduces volatility in your returns if you are following the model, until such time as price activity agrees with the Rating again, when the confidence level of the Rating is higher.
+When a Bullish Stock crosses below its long-term trend, it is at higher risk for a breakdown.
+By clipping to Neutral +, this is like applying a circuit breaker - it lowers the risk of the model, and reduces volatility in your returns if you are following the model, until price activity agrees with the Rating again, when the confidence level of the Rating is higher.

 This allows the Chaikin Power Gauge model to respond to overall market trends: at times when many stocks are breaking down, the overall distribution of ratings will skew Bearish, and in times when many stocks are breaking out, rating distribution will Bullish.

 Exception.
 A Bearish stock which closes above its long-term trend will remain Bearish if DEMA is falling.